sailor27/translifelinechat/README.md

 # **Trans Lifeline Web Chat** ☎️

 ## Project Description
-[Intro paragraph about Trans Lifeline]
+Trans Lifeline is a non-profit hotline for transgender people experiencing crisis.
+It is staffed by transgender volunteer operators.
+Their mission is to end transgender suicide and improve overall mental health of transgender people through education, advocacy, and direct service.

-The  purpose of this application is to provide a text-based mode of talking with a Trans Lifeline volunteer operator, an alternative to a voice phone call.
+The purpose of this application is to create a live chat mode of talking with a Trans Lifeline volunteer operator, an alternative to a voice phone call.
+The application expresses a user story for a person seeking crisis support using chat, and a user story for a volunteer operator connecting to people in the queue, chatting, and creating case notes.

 ### MVP:
 **Session:**